||Rules for Submission

 So that the Council Members may become familiar with each

-case before them, the parties should file briefs (22 copies) with the Secretary of the Council.
+case before them, the parties should file briefs (4 copies) with the Secretary of the Council.
+In addition to the hard copies, attendees are required to upload electronic copies of the agreement, briefs and signed submission form to Case Management.
+Maximum file size for the upload is 50Mb.
+Files larger than 50Mb are usually the result of high-resolution scan.
+If you are using a scanner, please scan source documents at a lower resolution before uploading.
 If briefs are filed, a copy must be furnished to the other party so that oral arguments may be prepared by each party.
 While the briefs need not be elaborate or in legal form, they should clearly state the position and arguments of the parties on each of the issues in dispute.

 The representatives of the parties who appear at the hearing will be given an opportunity to present oral argument citing additional information to what is already in the brief, and to answer any questions asked of them by members of the Council.
 While personal appearances are not mandatory, the parties are strongly urged to have representation at the hearing so that all facts in connection with the case can be developed.
 If either party will not be represented at the hearing in person, he may, after reading the other party’s brief, send a written rebuttal to the Secretary in time to be presented while the case is being heard.
 No exchange of rebuttals is required.